-To see your uploaded documents and status of each, click on your account icon in the upper-right corner of Handshake, then click on Documents from the dropdown menu.
+To review your uploaded documents and status of each, click on your account icon in the upper-right corner of Handshake, then click on Documents from the dropdown menu.

-If your document has been pending for over a week, you can click on the name of the document, and on the following page, click on the button for Reach Out, located in the yellow banner at the top of the page.
+If your institution requires documents to be reviewed or approved, and your document has been pending for over a week, you can click on the name of the document, then on the following page, click on the button Reach Out, located in the yellow banner at the top of the page.

-Approved: This status indicates your career center has reviewed your document, and it is approved for normal usage.
+Reviewed: This indicates your career centre has reviewed your document and confirmed it "as is", without changes.

-Changes Suggested: This status shows that there are recommendations suggested by your career center, but they are not required in order to use your document in Handshake.
+Changes Suggested: This status shows that there are recommendations suggested by your career centre, but typically they are not required in order to use your document in Handshake.

-Career Services users can also leave comments on your documents.
-Click on the document name, then scroll to the bottom of the page to see the comments made.
+Click on the document name, then scroll to the bottom of the page to review any comments added by your career centre.